Telephone Campaign

 Are the students trained?

-Yes, the students receive two full days of training.
+Yes, the students receive two full days of training from a professional fundraising consultant.
 The students are also supported throughout the duration of the campaign by the Development team and a dedicated call room manager.

 How do I know if I will be called and am I able to opt out of a campaign?